yipyip/Pygame-Examples/README.rst

 Dependencies:

-* Python2.6+ (tested with Python2.6, should work with Python 2.7 too)
+* Python2.6+ (tested with Python 2.6, should work with Python 2.7 too)
 * Pygame

 Download and unpack this Repository.
 Enter ::